MindboxGroup/os-template-check/README.md

  [`service`](profile/controls/service.rb) | tests whether the `service` resource contains errors

 A detailed description of the InSpec profile can be found [here](profile/README.md).

+## Good practices

+[Here](CONTAINER-OS-GUIDE.md) you can find good practices, tips and tricks related to define Openshift project and run application in container.